dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/navigations.md

 > [!NOTE]
 > If [notification entities](xref:core/change-tracking/change-detection#notification-entities), including [change-tracking proxies](xref:core/change-tracking/change-detection#change-tracking-proxies), are being used, then <xref:System.Collections.ObjectModel.ObservableCollection%601> and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ObservableHashSet%601> are used in place of `List<T>` and `HashSet<T>`.

+> [!IMPORTANT]
+> As described in the [change tracking documentation](xref:core/change-tracking/identity-resolution), EF only tracks a single instance of any entity with a given key value.
+This means that collections used as navigations must use [reference equality semantics](/dotnet/csharp/language-reference/operators/equality-operators).
+Entity types that don't override object equality will get this by default.
+Make sure to use <xref:System.Collections.Generic.ReferenceEqualityComparer> when creating a `HashSet<T>` for use as a navigation to ensure it works for all entity types.

 ## Configuring navigations